hhourston/ios_profile_data_visualization/README.md

 9. Linearly interpolate oxygen observations sampled with hydro bottles at discrete depths to 1m vertical resolution.
 Do not interpolate if any of oxygen, potential temperature or absolute salinity are spaced more than 0.2 potential density anomaly units apart.
 10. Make the selection of oxygen from the 1m resolution profiles only if the computed potential density anomaly is within 0.005 units of the specified density anomaly (i.e., bin oxygen data to the select density anomalies)
 11. Compute annual averages at each potential density anomaly surface (one single average for each year)
-12. Make scatter plots of the annually-averaged oxygen on the density surfaces defined in step 8 (as in Crawford and Pena, 2021)
+12. Make scatter plots of the annually-averaged oxygen on the select potential density surfaces (as in Crawford and Pena, 2021)
       1. Include a best-fit line through the set of annually-averaged oxygen points for each potential density anomaly surface

 All times are in UTC.